magnojunior07/go-concurrency/README.md

 - **M** = OS Thread
 - **P** = Processor

-Whe a new goroutine is created, or an existing goroutine becomes runnable, it is pushed into a list of runnable goroutines of the current processor.
+When a new goroutine is created, or an existing goroutine becomes runnable, it is pushed into a list of runnable goroutines of the current processor.
 When the processor finishes executing a goroutine, it first tries to pop a goroutine from its list of runnable goroutines.
 If the list is empty, the processor chooses a random processor and tries to steal half of the runnable goroutines.

 ## What's a Goroutine?
 Goroutines are functions that run concurrently with other functions.
 Goroutines can be considered lightweigth threads on top of an OS thread.
 The cost of creating a Gorotuine is tiny when compared to a thread.
 Hence it's common for Go applications to have thousands of Goroutines running concurrently.

-Goroutines are multiplexed to fewer number number of OS threads.
+Goroutines are multiplexed to fewer number of OS threads.
 There might be only one trhead in a program with thousands of goroutines.
 If any Goroutine in that thread blocks says waiting for user input, then another OS thread is created, or a parked (idled) thread is pulled, and the remaining Goroutines are moved to the created or unparked OS thread.
 All these are taken care of by Go's runtime scheduler.
 A goroutine has three states: running, runnable, and not runnable.

-## Goroutines vs. Trheads
+## Goroutines vs. Threads
 Why not use simple OS threads as Go thread already does?
 That's a fair question.
 As mentioned above, Goroutines are already running on top of OS threads.
 But the difference is that multiple Goroutines run on single OS threads.

 Creating a goroutine does not require much memory, only 2kb of stack space.
 They grow by allocating and freeing heap storage as required.
 In comparison, threads start at a much larger space, along with a region of memory called a guard page that acts as a guard between one thread's memory and another.